medecau/sched2/README.md

 # Install

-To install the sched2 module, you can use pip, the package installer for Python.
+To install the `sched2` module, you can use `pip`, the package installer for Python.
 Open a terminal and run the following command:

 ```bash
 pip install sched2